-Jervis Bay is one of the most popular fishing spots on the South Coast.
-This dedicated marine park ensures the conservation of marine habitats and species while allowing recreational fishers plenty to enjoy.
-The rock platforms on the northern side of the bay are world famous for the land-based game fishing opportunities they offer for species such as marlin, tuna and kingfish.
-Inside the bay, chase the bream, whiting and flathead from almost any of the beaches.
-There are several boat ramps around the bay as well as experienced local fishing operators who offer great fishing adventures in and around the bay.
+Jervis Bay remains one of the most popular fishing spots on the NSW South Coast.
+The rock platforms on the northern side of the bay are famous for the land-based game fishing, with opportunities to catch marlin, tuna and kingfish.
+Inside the bay, you can catch bream, whiting and flathead from most of the white sandy beaches in the area.
+There are also several boat ramps around the bay, as well as experienced local fishing operators who offer great fishing adventures in and around the bay.

 When fishing in NSW freshwater and saltwater, you are required by law to pay the NSW recreational fishing fee.
 This applies when spear fishing, hand lining, hand gathering, trapping, bait collecting and prawn netting or when in possession of fishing gear in, on or adjacent to waters.
 Find out more on NSW recreational fishing laws and regulations.

 NSW has a wide range of wonderful swimming options including beaches, ocean pools, harbourside pools, lakes, rivers, and swimming holes at the bottom of waterfalls.
 However to ensure maximum safety and enjoyment, swimmers should follow this general advice: